 Head Start/ Early Head Start is free of charge.
 In addition, all meals and snacks are provided at no cost.

 What if my family is over income for your program?

-We are allowed to accept a small percentage of over income children in our program however, we must ensure all income eligible child are served first.
+We are allowed to accept a small percentage of over-income children in our program.
+However, we must ensure all income-eligible children are served first.

 Does my child need a current physical or dental examination to apply?

 No, not to apply.
 However, up-to-date immunizations are required in order for your child to start attending.
 Dental and Well Child Exams are due to the Center within 90 days of your child’s enrollment.
 We will work with you to set up a physical examination and/or dental appointment if your child does not have health insurance or a medical/ dental provider.